 We all have interesting stories.
-The individuals we see on the streets, the people we work with, our mentors, our friends and families all have experiences that make for great stories.
-The ‘Everybody Has a Story‘ series serves as a reminder that every individual is special and inspiring.
+The individuals we see on the streets, the people we work with, our mentors, our friends and families all have experiences that make great stories.
+The ‘Everybody Has a Story‘ series is a reminder that every individual is special and inspiring.

 Sara Weales can be described in six words: animal-lover, nature-lover, people-lover.

-During our conservation, Sara also shared her admiration for the environment of the organization.
-She claimed that the buildings and weeks were always filled with positive people, personal development opportunities, and team building exercises.
+Sara also shares her admiration for the environment of the organization.
+She claims that the buildings and weeks were always filled with positive people, personal development opportunities, and team building exercises.
 However, Sara eventually felt the pressure of being around so many people who had more experiences than her.
-Being away from home also took a toll on her.
+Being away from home also took its toll.
 “I had to leave behind my love and my family for six weeks.
 And although the opportunity allowed me to experience my highest highs, it also became really exhausting.”

-Sara admitted to occasionally missing Kenya and Ecuador.
+Sara admits missing Kenya and Ecuador.
 “I miss the feeling of seeing a giraffe for the first time, of watching the cheetah in the middle of the Masaai Mara.
 Of waking up to the sound of cows and cowbells and children playing at the school beside us.
 Of sitting in the dry brown grass playing and laughing with the young girls I bonded with so much.
 I miss living in tents with 18 wonderful personalities, meeting mama’s and our friend, Clinton who taught us about so much more than just their culture,” she recounts.
-But she also realized that being home and being with the people she cares about is more valuable.

 As Sara has shown, what is important is having the ability of knowing when to say yes to a dream, and when to say no. “At some point, you gotta let go, and sit still, and allow contentment to come to you.”
 Happiness is found in the simplest of places.
-In fact, often times, happiness is right in front of us.
+Often time, happiness is right in front of us.